raspberrypilearning/cd-dice-roller/en/step_1.md

 ## Introduction

-Create a dice roll simulator using JavaScript that you can use instead of real dice in a variety of games, including Monopoly, Yahtzee, or Liar's dice.
+Create an online dice roll simulator with JavaScript code that you can use instead in games such as Monopoly, Yahtzee, or Liar's Dice.

 ### What you will make